kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 See code [here](https://github.com/kubernetes-csi/external-snapshotter/blob/v2.1.1/pkg/common-controller/snapshot_controller.go#L192).

-If the object violates oneOf semantic: Update the VS status to “SnapshotValidationError” and issue an event.
+If the object violates oneOf semantic: Update the VolumeSnapshot status to “SnapshotValidationError” and issue an event.

 Note:
-- If the VS object has been updated AFTER binding to a VSC, binding from VS->VSC will be lost.
+- If the VolumeSnapshot object has been updated AFTER binding to a VSC, binding from VolumeSnapshot->VSC will be lost.
 - Deletion of an invalid resource is not blocked by that check as the deletion workflow happens before validation(code).
-This is to ensure that a user can delete an invalid VS resource.
+This is to ensure that a user can delete an invalid VolumeSnapshot resource.

 ##### Handling VolumeSnapshotContent